-Check out the workshop agenda templates below to see how to build upon an initial brainstorming session with appropriate idea selection and prioritisation tools to arrive at sound group decisions.!
+Check out the workshop agenda templates below to see how to build upon an initial brainstorming session with appropriate idea selection and prioritization tools to arrive at sound group decisions.!

 In this one-day workshop template, follow an entire ideation process from start to finish, going from brainstorming and idea generation through to idea development and pitching.
 Tap into concepts such as disruptive cases, future tech & trends and opposite thinking to create innovative ideas and empower your team!

-Have limited time for group brainstorming?
+Have imited time for group brainstorming?
 Try the One Hour Brain Sprint to generate ideas quickly and effectively, all while avoiding unproductive discussions and the pitfalls of some brainstorming approaches.

 Want to solve problems with your remote team?
 This virtual workshop template includes several stages of ideation and development and provides a great example of how you might utilize lightning demos and research as a basis for experimental ideas and solutions.